-4. Continue to hold the bracket on the transom of the boat, and use a pencil or marker to mark the two initial drill holes (see Using the Mounting Bracket to Mark the Initial Drill Holes).
-Mark the drill holes near the top of each slot, making sure that your mark is centered in the slot.

-5. Confirm that the drill bit is perpendicular to the actual surface of the transom, (NOT parallel to the ground), before you drill.
-Using a 5/32" (4 mm) bit, drill the two holes only to a depth of approximately 1" (25.4 mm).
+- 4. Continue to hold the bracket on the transom of the boat, and use a pencil or marker to mark the two initial drill holes (see Using the Mounting Bracket to Mark the Initial Drill Holes).
+Mark the drill holes near the top of each slot, making sure that your mark is centered in the slot. - NOTE: The third hole should not be drilled until the angle and height of the travel and height of the transducer is finalized, which you will not do until a later procedure. - 5.
+Confirm that the drill bit is perpendicular to the actual surface of the transom, (NOT parallel to the ground), before you drill.
+Using a 5/32" (4 mm) bit, drill the two holes only to a depth of approximately 1" (25.4 mm). - NOTE FOR FIBERGLASS HULLS: It is best to start with a smaller bit and use progressively larger drill bits to reduce the chance of chipping or flaking the outer fiberglass coating.

-Assemble the Transducer and Initial Mounting
+Z. Assemble the Transducer and Initial Mounting

-In this procedure, you will assemble the transducer using the hardware provided, then mount it and make adjustments to its position without locking it in place.
+You will initially assemble the transducer and the pivot arm by matching the two ratchets to a numbered position on the transducer knuckle, then mount it and make adjustments to its position without locking it in place.

 - 1a.
 If your transom is angled at 14 degrees (a common transom angle for many boats) use position 1 for the ratchets. - 1b.
-If you have a different transom angle or do not know your transom angle, refer to the Transducer Installation Resource Guide on our Web site at for detailed instructions. - 2.
-Place the two ratchets, one on either side of the transducer knuckle, so that the beads on each ratchet line up with the desired position number on the knuckle (see Installing the Ratchets in Position 1).
-If you are setting the ratchets at position 1, the beads on each ratchet will line up with the rib on the transducer knuckle to form one continuous line on the assembly.
+If you have a different transom angle or do not know your transom angle, refer to the Transducer Installation Resource Guide. - 2.
+Place the two ratchets, one on either side of the transducer knuckle, so that